rescript-lang/bucklescript.github.io/website/blog/2020-03-26-generalize-uncurry.md

 let curriedApply = curriedFunction(1)(2)(3); // memory allocation triggered
 ```

-BuckleScript does tons of optimizations and very aggressive arity inference so that the curried function is actually compiled into multiple-arity function, and when the application is supplied with the exact arguments -- which is the most case, it is applied like normal functions.
+BuckleScript does tons of optimizations and very aggressive arity inference so that the curried function is actually compiled into multiple-arity function, and when the application is supplied with the exact arguments -- which is true in most cases, it is applied like normal functions.

 However, such optimization does not apply to high order functions: